 If you find yourself with a form or two to sign while you’re out of the office, you can do it for free using tools already on your computer.
 Here’s how to sign a PDF document with Preview on Mac and PDF Annotate and Fill on PC.

-Ways to Protect Your Information Online
+How to Protect Your Information Online

-Suddenly working from home, possibly on your own equipment and home WiFi network, means you’re responsible for keeping your information safe.
+Working from home, possibly on your own equipment and home WiFi network, means you’re responsible for keeping your information safe.

 12. Own Your Privacy Settings